filecoin-project/devgrants/rfps/near-and-filecoin.md

 Teams with a history of high-quality open source software, with live applications and products, are preferred.

-To submit a proposal, follow the steps to [submit a proposal for the RFP](https://github.com/filecoin-project/devgrants/#submit-a-proposal-for-an-rfp) by **October 31, 2021** for consideration.
+To submit a proposal for this RFP, follow the steps to [submit a proposal for an RFP](https://github.com/filecoin-project/devgrants/#submit-a-proposal-for-an-rfp) by **October 31, 2021** for consideration.
 Submissions will be reviewed on a rolling basis, so early submissions are encouraged.